mongoose-marketplace/facebook-page-feed-graph-api/readme.md

 ### Where is the shortcode generator?
 On your dashboard.
 We'll be improving how this is implemented in future versions.

+### Is there a Gutenberg block?
+Not yet, but it is on our roadmap.

 ## Screenshots
 1. Installation example